 Corned Beef and Cabbage.
 Where do I even begin?
 Growing up, every St. Patrick’s Day my Mom would make this for our family and now I make it every year – it really is the epitome of comfort food for me.
-Okay, Okay – it took me a while to get on board with the cabbage part when I was little, but I gotta tell you – put a little butter and salt on that cabbage and you will be singing a different tune.
+Okay, Okay – it took me a while to get on board with the cabbage part when I was little, but I gotta tell you – put a little ghee and salt on that cabbage and you will be singing a different tune.
 It is a must try, you guys.
 And the meat, so buttery ….
 I already got to eat this today and I am still drooling thinking about it.
 Served with potatoes, onions and carrots, it is just plain-old good-for-your-soul home-cooked comfort food.

 - 3-4 pound corned beef brisket